Modbus Controller

 • modbus_id (Optional, ID): Manually specify the ID of the modbus hub.

-• address (Required, ID): The modbus address of the device Specify the modbus device address of the.
+• address (Required, ID): The Modbus address of the slave device.

 • command_throttle (Optional, Time): minimum time in between 2 requests to the device.
-Default is 0ms Because some modbus devices limit the rate of requests the interval between sending requests to the device can be modified.
+Default is 0ms.
+Some Modbus slave devices limit the rate of requests from the master, so this allows the interval between requests to be altered.

 • update_interval (Optional, Time): The interval that the sensors should be checked.
 Defaults to 60 seconds.